 Ultimately, I can’t answer those questions for you.
 What I can offer is some professional insight as to why an intensive format may offer a better return on investment.

-First of all, as I’ve alluded to previously, more work can be done in less time.
+First of all, more work can be done in less time.
 This is based on research into how our brains code emotional safety.
 Because of the way we’re wired, more work can be done in one six-hour session versus six one-hour sessions.
 Less time is spent orienting to the environment, transitioning into emotional content (a huge energetic demand), rehashing tired old arguments, and updating an what has happened in between sessions.
 Not to mention the time saved on the commute!

 Finally, the intensive provides a better ROI because it is intended to promote change at a deeper level rather than provide temporary relief.
 In the intensive, we aren’t just patching and painting over cracks in the walls, we are tearing the house down to the studs and repairing the foundation.
-Surface repairs may seem cheaper in the long run, but will continue to arise (and add up!) if the underlying issues aren’t dealt with
+Surface repairs are cheaper initially, but the cost, both financially and emotionally, adds up in the long run.

 Your investment of time, money, and emotional labor is something a hold in the highest regard.
 It is never my intention to keep clients indefinitely, and if I had it my way, I’d work myself out of a job.
 I encourage you to be thoughtful about where you put your energy, and the intensive format is one way I’ve tried to make this work worth your while.